 I am over forty and have recently considered wearing headbands and other hair accessories because my hair is so short.
 A little history – I cut my relaxed hair off and decided to go natural and not chemically straighten my hair anymore.
 However, this process is proving to be difficult because I am currently at an awkward growth stage and want to use some hair accessories.

-I’ve heard women over 40 and should not wear headbands.
+I’ve heard women over 40 should not wear headbands.
 Mind you, I am not talking about huge hair accessories, just something to wear to get me through the current awkward stage.
 What do you think? – Thanks, Heather Q.

 I’m glad you brought this up since headbands have been so popular lately.
 They can certainly be a good thing to wear when transitioning from one style to another.
 A headband is great for accentuating bangs.
 It can flaunt a pixie cut, or show off longer locks quite nicely too.
 A headband can even become part of your signature style.

 The problem with wearing a headband after 40 is you can come across looking too girly and juvenile.
 Up until now, there hasn’t been a wide variety of headband styles, and the majority of headbands out there were sweet and childlike.
 Now that’s changed.

 I think headbands can be fine at any age, but as a mature woman, I’d steer clear of headbands with flowers, floppy bows, and sparkly little girl styles.
-Think classy, less cutesy when choosing a headband.
-This fine resin headband is more elegant.
+Think classy, and less cutesy when choosing a headband.
+This fine resin tortishell headband is elegant.

 Here are some things to think about when choosing a headband